recanavar/apk_analyzer/README.md

 *New modules will be added*

 ## How it works ?
-The tools uses [Androguard](https://github.com/androguard/androguard) library.
+The tool uses [Androguard](https://github.com/androguard/androguard) library.
 - Get permissions with get_permission() function.
 - Print them to the screen.